Cepola macrophthalma: Ecology and behavior

 Little was known of the behavior of this species until a population was discovered off the coast of the island of Lundy off the coast of Devon.
 Since then, many studies have been conducted on the population there, and on captive fish from Lundy.
 The population at Lundy once comprised around 14,000 individuals, but numbers have dropped severely, despite a ban on fishing in Lundy's waters.

 These fish are burrowers, and they feed largely like garden eels, sticking their bodies out of their burrows to catch zooplankton.
 Unlike garden eels, they are not fixed in their burrows, but can move about both inside their burrows and in the open.
 Their burrows have funnel-shaped openings, due to the large quantities of sediments they displace to construct their burrows, and they consist largely of single elliptical vertical shafts with a chamber at the bottom.
 The burrows reach depths of up to 1 m, and 49 cm is considered to be typical.
 Bandfish excavate and maintain their burrows at dawn or dusk, with their mouth, and by pushing mud about with their body.
 They displace about three litres (three quarters of a gallon) of mud and sand in the excavation of a single burrow, and they take around six hours to construct their burrows.
 Their burrows often connect with those of the crab Goneplax rhomboides and other burrowing fish and crustaceans, and these associations may be deliberate.

 Bandfish are an important part of the diets of many oceanic predators, especially John Dories, but also other fish, common dolphins and the musky octopus, Eledone moschata.
 Bandfish may have taken up an ecological niche burrowing and eating zooplankton due to strong pressures from predators.

 As food

 Historically, this species was an important food fish.
-The earliest recorded recipe, by the Greek cook Mithaecus, was for this species.
+A recipe for this species is found in the earliest cookbook, by the Greek cook Mithaecus, and is quoted in the Deipnosophistae of Athenaeus.
 Andrew Dalby translated it as follows:

 Tainia: gut, discard the head, rinse, slice; add cheese and oil.

 Tainia was the name by which the ancient Greeks called Cepola macrophthalma, and the oil was olive oil.
 In modern times the species is of a lesser importance.
 In some countries (such as Italy and Spain) it is still consumed, but in others (such as Greece) it is generally discarded when caught by fishermen trying to catch more desirable species.
 The fish is prized by British deep-sea anglers, and poaching by anglers is a major threat to the population at Lundy.